jkhin/YapeCodeChallenge/README.md

 Requested by: Oswaldo Miguel Ortega Montero from Yape Recruitment Team
 Author: Joel Colmenares

+## Demo - Filtering
+Please, take a look to the __response-scheme.json__ file in order to know what ingredients and tags are made by to use the filter in the home screen.

 ## Languages, libraries and tools used

 * __[Kotlin](https://developer.android.com/kotlin)__ - As main language.